The Tamnavulin story

 Meet the team

-Led by Distillery Manager Gareth Morgan, the 12-strong distillery team are skilled in all areas of whisky making.
-From milling through to maturation, the time-served craftsmen and women of Tamnavulin Distillery have a passion for whisky and take genuine pride in their skills and the spirits they make.
+12 dedicated and experienced distillery workers make up our team at Tamnavulin.
+From milling through to maturation, these time-served craftsmen and women of Tamnavulin have a passion for whisky and take genuine pride in their skills and the whiskies they make.